Opinion | What a scorching John Boehner book excerpt says about today’s GOP

 But what Boehner reveals here is that this was true even when the party was in power.
 What Boehner calls “the crazy caucus of the GOP” was already taking over when he was speaker, foreshadowing their increased dominance when the ultimate performative politician — Donald Trump — became president.

 And so, with complete GOP control of Washington in 2017, you didn’t see the emergence of serious conservative policy wonks making lasting and consequential change.
-While it might have happened here and there — the villainous Stephen Miller succeeded at making immigration policy as racist and cruel as possible — for the most part the crazy caucus was still in charge.
+While it might have happened here and there — Stephen Miller succeeded at making immigration policy as racist and cruel as possible — for the most part the crazy caucus was still in charge.

 Who were the dominant Republican figures of the era, beyond Trump himself?
 People like Rep. Jim Jordan (R-Ohio) and Rep. Matt Gaetz (R-Fla.), known for their endless Fox appearances and maniacal loyalty to Trump.
 They weren’t concerned with how to use power to create change; they just wanted to Own the Libs.